CreLox/OmicsVisualization/README.md

 ## BioMartGOFilter.*Nfurzeri*
 >```BioMartGOFilter.Nfurzeri(GO.CSV, CombineFruitFlyHomology = TRUE, CombineHumanHomology = TRUE, CombineMouseHomology = TRUE, CombineNematodeHomology = TRUE, CombineZebrafishHomology = TRUE)```

+> ```write.gmt(GOList, OutputFilePath = "custom.gmt")```

 Use the [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package to get all *Nothobranchius furzeri* genes with GO term annotations in ```GO.CSV``` [including all child terms (```is_a```, ```regulates```, etc.)]. ```CombineFruitFlyHomology```/```CombineHumanHomology```/```CombineMouseHomology```/```CombineNematodeHomology```/```CombineZebrafishHomology``` allows complementation using the gene homology [to fly (*Drosophila melanogaster*)/human/mouse (*Mus musculus*)/nematode (*Caenorhabditis elegans*)/zebrafish (*Danio rerio*)] information.
 Note that this only works for Ensembl 113 (released on October 18th, 2024) or later.

 The output is a list in which the name of each element is the Ensembl ID of a *N. furzeri* gene and the content of each element is the GO term annotations of that gene (supplemented with homology information).
+This list can then be converted into a .gmt file (for the gene set enrichment analysis) with ```write.gmt```.

 ## CorrelateOmics
 >```CorrelateOmics(ProteomicsDataFilePath, UniProtIDColumnName = "Protein IDs", To = "Ensembl", GeneNameColumnName = "Gene name", ProteomicsColumnsToCalculateMean, TranscriptomicsDataFilePath, EnsemblIDColumnName = "ensembl_gene_id", TranscriptomicsColumnsToCalculateMean, RefreshGeneNames = TRUE)```